RadianceMutt/Agent-Peely/README.md

 -------------------------------

-Agent Peely is an bot made for furry and gaming communities on Discord and made with Python.
+Agent Peely is an bot made for furry and Fortnite communities on Discord and made with Python.

 -------------------------------